Jon Herb: IRL return

 He sold his team's cars to the league's pool of chassis for former Champ Car teams following open wheel unification prior to the 2008 IndyCar season.

-Personal life
+Child sexual abuse conviction

 Herb was arrested by authorities in Collier County, Florida on October 4, 2013.
 He was charged with numerous counts of possession of child pornography.
 Herb's wife reportedly went to a police station after finding pictures of nude girls on Herb's laptop.
 Photos on the laptop also allegedly depicted Herb engaged in sexual acts with a girl who appeared to be four years old.

 On January 4, 2016, Herb pleaded no contest to lewd and lascivious molestation and 13 counts of child pornography possession and was sentenced to 25 years in prison and lifetime probation.
 Under current Florida law he is required to serve at least 85% of his prison sentence.